FolkSite/modx-codes/README.md

 ## Snippets

+###copyContextSettings
-* *copyContextSettings* Snippet: Copies the settings from the context to the specified context (or multiple contexts).
+Copies the settings from the context to the specified context (or multiple contexts).